 I hold the Chief Constable to account on your behalf.
 In this Plan you will find details of how I scrutinise the Constabulary's performance to ensure it is effective and efficient and ultimately, keeps you safe.
-I will continue to update the Cheshire Police and Crime Panel on my scrutiny process and other activities as I work to support victims and ensure your police service delivers for you.

 The police cannot achieve these goals alone.
 Working together is crucial to making our communities safer and I am committed to strengthening our relationships with key partners to ensure that Cheshire has some of the best public services nationally.